The Center for High Throughput Computing (CHTC) offers a variety of large-scale computing

 (BaTLab) is a multi-platform facility that promotes continuous building

-and testing of software.
-HTCondor is built in the BaTLab, and the BaTLab helps us work toward our goal
+and testing of software, and is available to the public.
+HTCondor is built in the BaTLab, toward our goal

 The Open Science Grid

-(OSG) is a high-throughput computing infrastructure that supports science.
+(OSG) is a high-throughput computing infrastructure that supports science across the country.

-CHTC users can access OSG's considerable computing and storage resources.
+CHTC users have automatica and FREE access to OSG's considerable computing and storage resources.

 The NEOS Online Optimization Service

-is a high-throughput computing infrastructure that provides solvers for a variety of
+is a publicly-available, high-throughput computing infrastructure that provides solvers for a variety of

 optimization problems.
-It also provides a background on the field of optimization
+It also provides background information on the field of optimization,

-in general and includes several case studies that provide beginners with an understanding
+in general, as well as case studies that provide an understanding

 about how the CHTC has helped advance a diverse body of research on campus.